zehnlabs-com/ibkr-portfolio-rebalancer/README.md

 # IBKR Portfolio Rebalancer

-An automated portfolio rebalancing service that integrates with Interactive Brokers and Ably.com for event-driven rebalancing.
+A portfolio rebalancing service that automatically rebalances your Interative Brokers (IBKR) accounts based on allocations provided by Zehnlabs Tactical Asset Allocation strategies.

+⚠️ **IMPORTANT DISCLAIMER**
+This software is provided "as-is" without any warranty.
+Automated trading involves substantial risk of loss.
+You are solely responsible for your trading decisions and any resulting gains or losses.
+This is not financial advice.
+Always test thoroughly and consider consulting a financial advisor before using automated trading systems.

 ## Features

-- **Event-Driven Rebalancing**: Subscribes to Ably.com endpoints for real-time rebalancing triggers
+- **Event-Driven Rebalancing**: Subscribes to real-time endpoints for rebalancing triggers
-- **Multi-Account Support**: Manage multiple IBKR accounts with different allocation strategies
+- **Multi-Account Support**: Allows multiple IBKR accounts with different strategies
-- **Configurable Allocation APIs**: Fetch target allocations from external APIs
-- **Dry-Run Mode**: Test rebalancing without executing actual trades
 - **Robust Error Handling**: Indefinite event retention with automatic retry and queue management
 - **Management Service**: RESTful API for queue monitoring and manual intervention
-- **Command-Level Deduplication**: Multiple command types per account with smart deduplication
-- **Modern IBKR Integration**: Uses ib_async (successor to ib_insync) for Interactive Brokers API
 - **Docker Support**: Containerized deployment with existing IBKR gateway
-- **Cash Reserve Management**: Configurable cash reserve applied after sells to improve order fill rates and handle price movements

 ## Architecture